bitshitter/TicketSwapBot/README.md

-TicketSwap bot
+# TicketSwap bot

+Nodejs backend watches the Ticketswap front-end.

-Uses an extra chrome extension to add the product to cart.
+Chrome extension adds the ticket to the cart.